Black Forest - Day 3 : Feldberg

 From the summit we walked towards the white tower in the pictures above.
-There was a ski slope nearby which we followed downhill.
-We tried sliding down again, but that didn't work this time... except for Bart but that wasn't voluntarily.
-In the valley we wanted to buy some food.
-As a kind of oasis in the snow a food stand emerged.
-After eating our first warm meal in three days we walked around a bit.
-There were only hotels.
-It was getting late, around 5 o'clock, which meant we could walk for another hour before it would be too dark to continue.
-We picked a small path that ran along the Feldsee, a small lake.
-To get there we needed to descent even further, there was so much ice we had a hard time staying upright.
-The lake looked nice, especially now it was frozen.
+There was a ski slope nearby which we tried to slide down, but that didn't work because of the deep snow... except for Bart, but that wasn't voluntarily.
+In the valley we found a foodstand.
+After eating our first warm meal in three days we explored the area, but there were only hotels.
+We continued along a small path along the Feldsee, a small lake.
+To get there we needed to descent even further and there was so much ice we had a hard time staying upright.
+The frozen lake looked nice.

-After the Feldsee we kept plowing through the snow for another half an hour.
+After the Feldsee we continued plowing through the snow for another half an hour.
 Eventually we reached a cross-country skiing path.
-We heard something that sounded like a strange bird, but it turned out to be the poles of two skiers scratching the snow.
-It would be dark in 30 minutes, but it wasn't clear those people also knew that.
+We heard something that sounded like a strange bird, which turned out to be the poles of two skiers.
+It would be dark in 30 minutes, but it didn't look like the skiiers knew that.

 There was a huge amount of snow next to the path